-If you are an Accumulation 1 member, you probably receive at least 9% Superannuation Guarantee contributions
+If you're an Accumulation 1 member, you probably receive at least 9.5% Superannuation Guarantee contributions from your employer.

 You’re likely to be a casual or contract employee - or you could be a member that has exercised choice of fund, or who previously worked in the university and higher education sector (unless you’ve deferred your benefit).

 As its name suggests, Accumulation 1 is an ‘accumulation-style’ account.
 Find out more about how accumulation super works

 Typically your Accumulation 1 account is made up of:

 Amounts that are usually deducted from your account include fees, costs, insurance premiums (if they apply to you) and taxes.

 Find out more general information about how accumulation super works: Accumulation explained

 Growing your super

 If you can, putting some extra money into your super can pay off over the long term (see why).